 Civil Aviation activities in Sri Lanka have been subjected to the formal governmental regulation since February 1946 with the creation of a Department of Civil Aviation and appointment of Mr.L.S.B.Perera, CCS as the Director of Civil Aviation with a Chief clerk, three other clerks and an office orderly to assist.

-The Department of Civil Aviation (DCA) was initially housed in an annex in the premises of the Department of Public Work (presently known as Trans work building at the Lotus road), which was used at the time as a garage and store.
+The Department of Civil Aviation (DCA) was initially housed in a building in the premises of the Department of Public Works (presently known as Trans Works House at the Lotus road), which was used at the time as a garage and store.
 With some modification to the building, the DCA occupied that building until 1994 when it was shifted to the part of the Republic Building at No,18, Sir Baron Jayathilake Mawatha in Fort.

 It was then shifted to “Supreme” Building at No.64, Galle Road, Colombo 03 in 1997.
 Consequent to the split of the Ministry of Civil Aviation and Tourism into two separate Ministries, the DCA had to shift its office to a building at No.29, Galle Face Terrace in the year 2000.
 In the year 2001, the DCA went back to its former residence at No.64, Galle Road, Colombo 03.